scottnonnenberg/blog/README.md

 A [`gatsby`](https://github.com/gatsbyjs/gatsby)-based blog.

+More on how to use this project: https://blog.scottnonnenberg.com/this-blog-is-now-open-source/

 ## Forking gatsby!

 Note that this project relies on my [fork of `gatsby`](https://github.com/scottnonnenberg/gatsby/tree/anchors).
 To prevent confusion, I've removed it from the dependency list, though `npm` scripts do refer to it.
 To make those scripts work, I've used `npm link` in my local `gatsby` fork directory, and `npm link gatsby` in this project.